6 Best .300 Win Mag Rifle: Ultimate Guide

 It proved me very wrong and I kind of love this rifle now.

 For the price, this rifle kicks ass.
-The bolt feels amazing, and the trigger is better than average, offering the precision needed to shoot accurately.
+The bolt feels good, and the trigger is better than average, offering the precision needed to shoot accurately.
 The stock feels good with the soft-touch over-molding, enhancing the rifle’s overall ergonomics and contributing to its surprising accuracy.

 Shooting the Cascade just feels nice.
 Everything about it, is nice.
 Nothing is super amazing or revolutionary, but everything is nice.

 Having a rifle this budget-friendly and not having anything majorly negative to say about it — that’s actually really impressive!
+But let’s be clear, it’s only about $50 cheaper than the Tikka…but that still makes it the cheapest option on this list.

 Something I would strongly recommend for a CVA in .300 Win Mag would be to add a brake.
 This increases your cost a bit since it doesn’t come with one, but the barrel does come threaded already.